Get killer, exclusive deals and discounts from the top BJJ Brands and stores.

 With the exception of a few shoulder patches, the Gameness air gi is pretty understated and simple.
 There is no lapel patch which makes room for academy and sponsor patches.

-Shop for the Gameness Air 2015 available at MMA Warehouse
+Shop for the Gameness Air on Amazon

 The Gameness air is a pretty affordable gi compared to some of the higher end lightweight gis.
 If you pick it up in blue or black, make sure to use the vinegar soak that is common recommended before you wash it or the color may fade a bit.